pjtunstall/ziggurats/README.md

 }
 ```

 The benchmark populates an array with the maximum number, 256, of rectangle objects then compares all four functions over ten million trials each.
 The results that follow are typical.
+The order can vary, but the higher-numbered unrolls tend to be faster.

 ```
-naive: 7420
+naive: 7743
-unrolled2: 8978
+unrolled2: 6511
-unrolled4: 5884
+unrolled4: 5021
-unrolled8: 5702
+unrolled8: 4398
-naive is 1.2099730458221025 times faster than unrolled2. unrolled4 is 1.2610469068660775 times faster than naive. unrolled8 is 1.3012977902490355 times faster than naive.
+unrolled2 is 1.1892182460451544 times faster than naive. unrolled4 is 1.542123083051185 times faster than naive. unrolled8 is 1.7605729877216916 times faster than naive.
 ```

 On the basis of this, I also replaced the following simple loop in `controller.loop` with an eightfold unrolled one.